mongodb/docs/source/reference/mongostat.rst

 .. option:: --ipv6

-   Enables IPv6 support to allow ``mongostat`` to connect to the MongoDB instance using IPv6 connectivity.
-IPv6 support is disabled by default in the ``mongostat`` utility.
+   Enables IPv6 support to allow :program:`mongostat` to connect to the MongoDB instance using IPv6 connectivity.
+All MongoDB programs and processes, including :program:`mongostat`, disable IPv6 support by default.

 .. option:: --username <username>, -u <username>